aogriffiths/relay/relay-specification.md

 ![Relay_PuSH](Relay_PuSH.png)
 <!-- Long Spec END -->

-The main difference to PuSH is that Relay requires Publishers publish content following the same protocol as Hubs use to distribute content.
-In other words a Publisher sends content to a Hub in exactly the same way as a Hub sends content to a Subscriber.
 The benefits are:
 * __Simplicity:__ All content is sent between Publishers, Subscribers and Hubs using the same protocol.
 * __Compatibility:__ Relay is compatible with PuSH v0.4.
+* __No Hub Required:__ You don't need to use a Hub.
+Publishers can send updates directly to Subscribers.
-*  __Relaying:__ A chain of Hubs can be created for "_relaying_" content.
-This can be useful for distributing load or creating a proxy or / reverse proxy Hub between Publishers and Subscribers.
+* __Many Hubs Possible:__ Hubs can send updates to other Hubs so a chain of Hubs can be created for "_relaying_" content.
+(Useful for load balancing or traversing public and private networks.)

 <br/>